 - The CRB's enabling statute, found at Public Local Law §§16-41 through 16-54 is flawed in multiple ways and further presents legal barriers to police accountability.
 A comprehensive enabling statute for the proposed COPA would replace the CRB statute in its entirety.
-The CRB's enabling legislation presents barriers to effective civilian oversight in the following specific ways: - PLL § 16-42(b) excludes too many allegations from its subject matter jurisdiction, allowing review of only five kinds of complaints: excessive force, false arrest, false imprisonment, harassment, and abusive language. - PLL §§ 16-45(a) and 16-46(a)(2) create duplicative and inefficient concurrent jurisdiction with the CRB and the BPD's internal affairs division. - PLL § 16-42(b) does not allow the CRB to initiate investigations.
+The CRB's enabling legislation presents barriers to effective civilian oversight in the following specific ways: - PLL § 16-42(b) excludes too many allegations from its subject matter jurisdiction, allowing review of only five kinds of complaints: excessive force, false arrest, false imprisonment, harassment, and abusive language. - o PLL §§ 16-45(a) and 16-46(a)(2) create duplicative and inefficient concurrent jurisdiction with the CRB and the BPD's internal affairs division. - PLL § 16-42(b) does not allow the CRB to initiate investigations.
 Its authority is triggered only when a complaint is filed.
-This prevents the CRB from looking into highly publicized incidents and troubling patterns of police practice observed by the public. - PLL § 16-46(b)(1)(i) fails to grant the CRB authority to compel cooperation of the accused officers with its investigations and proceedings.
-The CRB can only subpoena witnesses to misconduct but not the accused officer.
+This prevents the CRB from looking into highly publicized incidents and troubling patterns of police practice observed by the public.